 This Pinto Bean Salad with Avocado and Tomatoes was inspired by a pinto bean salad I had years ago at a party I attended with my brother Rand where guests were asked to bring Oaxacan dishes.
 We loved the salad I came up with back then, and now fast forward many years and I’ve been to Oaxaca myself!

 Then a few weeks ago Rand was visiting my house and I wanted to make something that I thought he would really enjoy.
-He’s a vegetarian who loves beans, and this recipe desperately needed better photos so it was a win-win idea, and Rand absolutely swooned over the salad when he tried it again.
+He’s a vegetarian who loves beans, and this recipe desperately needed better photos so it was a win-win idea, and Rand absolutely swooned over the pinto bean salad when he tried it again.
 And this salad has the fresh flavors that make you think about Mexico, so if you like the sound of these ingredients I hope you’ll give it a try!

 How to Make Pinto Bean Salad with Avocado and Tomatoes: